acgodson/mortywallet/README.md

 ## An attempt to create a utlity algorand wallet for the common internet user

-One of the challenges hindering largescale adoption of blockchain is security, storage and transfer of seed-phrases/private keys [read]()
+One of the challenges hindering largescale adoption of blockchain is security, storage and transfer of seed-phrases/private keys.

 Morty Wallet is a flexible wallet that permits users to receive/send money or assets across the world, and pay for utility bills (via an integrated social marketplace)